-Supplement standard specification 205.3 with the following:
+Add the following to standard specification 205.3:

 The environmental consultant will periodically examine excavated material during excavations in the areas of known contamination within the construction limits.

 Control operations in the contaminated areas to minimize the quantity of contaminated materials excavated and to ensure that excavations do not extend beyond the minimum required to construct utilities and highway improvements unless expressly directed to do so by the engineer.